abbyle269/Global-data-on-confirmed-COVID-19-deaths/Read Me/Fix Null values in SSMS after importing Excel files.md

 Select columns that contain Null values - right click - format cells - texts - OK.

 For some specific columns, to make sure its format is correct, you should copy columns one by one to a new Notepad.
-Then copy the date from Notepad back to Excel file.
+Then copy the data from Notepad back to Excel file.